 Interested in our content?
 Be sure to subscribe to receive our email notifications.

 1.This analysis is based on audit opinions collected by Audit Analytics.
 Weekly totals reflect the total number of filings per week and may change over time as filings are added to the database.
-Firms without an available market cap are excluded from the market cap analyses in the tables, but are included in the weekly totals.
-For dual signed audit opinions, both auditors are included in the auditor analyses in the table and are included in the cumulative count by auditor, but the opinion is counted once in the weekly totals. ↩
+Firms without an identifiable auditor or available market cap are excluded from the cumulative count by auditor and market cap in the tables, but are included in the overall total.
+For dual signed audit opinions, both auditors are included in the auditor analyses in the table and are included in the cumulative count by auditor, but the opinion is counted only once in the overall total. ↩